Skip to content

 Who Does Zero Tolerance Apply To?

 Zero tolerance applies to all G1 and G2 drivers, regardless of age.
-It also applies to drivers under 22 and commercial drivers (who face their own zero tolerance rules under separate regulations).
-Once you hold a full G licence and are over 22, you become subject to the standard 0.08 limit, though driving impaired is always illegal.
+It also applies to all drivers age 21 or under, and to commercial drivers (who face their own zero-tolerance rules under separate regulations).
+Once you hold a full G licence and are 22 or older, you become subject to the standard 0.08 limit, though driving impaired is always illegal.

 How Do You Stay Compliant?